jcodeth/picotool/README.md

 ### cp

-Copy file to/from the block device - use :filename to indicate files on the device (eg `cp main.py :main.py` to upload to the device)
+Copy file to/from the block device - use :filename to indicate files on the device (e.g. `cp main.py :main.py` to upload to the device, or `cp :main.py main.py` to download from the device)

 ```text
 $ picotool help bdev cp